Brunnic/EComm-project/README.md

 ```

 SESSION_DRIVER and SANCTUM_STATEFUL_DOMAINS are required for the authentication to work.
-5.Migrate and seed your database
+5. Migrate and seed your database
 if you configured .env correctly choosing your database name and created it now you have to migrate and seed the database using this command:

 ```console